Interstate Compact on the Placement of Children (ICPC)Interstate Compacts Overview

 All requests to transfer a patient to an out-of state facility must be referred to the Deputy Administrator for processing, referral, and initial evaluation.
 Such requests should be based on clinical determinations following the evaluation of the patients’ total situation.
 Any patient may be transferred to any compact member state if both sending and receiving states determine that the patient has close and interested relatives, friends and/or guardian in the compact state and transfer to the state would be in the best interest of the patient.

-A clinical summary should be submitted which should include information noted in DCF Policy 47-5-2.
+A clinical summary should be submitted which should include information.
 The Deputy Administrator will review requests for transfer, make the appropriate referrals, conduct any negotiations necessary and make any necessary detailed travel arrangements.

 All requests to transfer a patient to a Connecticut facility will be referred to the ICO.
 If the patient is accepted, the sending state is responsible for transportation and notifying the receiving state of the transfer date.
 An authorization letter, a certified copy of the commitment papers and up-to-date clinical summary must accompany the youngster.
 To complete the admission, it is required in Connecticut that the commitment procedure be followed with the Probate Court.

 All referrals need to be made to the Interstate Compact Office.
 Once a patient is located in another state the following should be put into place: